juyal-devashish/LLM-Sequential-Watermarking/README.md

+## 📌 About This Fork

+This repository is a fork of a collaborative project originally developed [here](https://github.com/emiliocantuc/watermark-sequential) by our project group.

+This fork reflects both my contributions to the original project and any personal enhancements I continue to make.

 # (Sequential) Robust Distortion-free Watermarks for Language Models

 Slight modification of the methods described in [Robust Distortion-free Watermarks for Language Models](https://arxiv.org/abs/2307.15593).
 Original repo [here](https://github.com/jthickstun/watermark).